-The MSU Counseling Center maintains both physical and electronic records, however the majority of records are electronic.
+The MSU Counseling Center maintains both physical and electronic records; however, most records are electronic.
 All procedures for record storage adhere to professional and legal standards of practice.
 Digital records are housed with the secure Titanium Schedule server, which is entirely separate from the MSU standard server.